FOREX-Japan's yen surges against dollar on suspected intervention | Science-Environment

 Expectations of delayed Fed cuts have caused the dollar to gain against most currencies in recent weeks, with other major central banks such as the European Central Bank and Bank of England set to cut more substantially this year.
 However, the pound and euro have managed to rebound a touch from five-month lows hit in mid April.
 The euro was last at $1.0718, up 0.24% on the day, while the pound was up 0.28% at $1.25280.

 European flash inflation data this week will give more information for the ECB to consider.
 Spain's European Union-harmonised inflation rate stood at 3.4% in the 12 months through April, up from 3.3%.
-Data from Germany is due later in the day.
+Data from Germany is due later in the day, though provincial data also showed a small rise in some states.
 (Editing by Lincoln Feast, Jacqueline Wong, Kim Coghill and Christina Fincher)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)